William K. Sebastian: Political career

 In 1848, upon the death of Chester Ashley, he was appointed to the United States Senate, subsequently being elected in his own right.
 He was reelected in 1853 and 1859.
 During his time in the Senate, he served as the chair of the Committee on Manufactures, as well as on the Committee on Indian Affairs.
 He supported Superintendent of Indian Affairs for California and Nevada Edward Fitzgerald Beale's plans to form a series of Indian reservations in California, garrisoned by a military post, on government owned land.
 The Indians were to support themselves by farming.
 The first of these reservations, the Sebastian Indian Reservation was named for him.

 Later life

 When the American Civil War began, "he did not resign, as did all the other southern senators save Andrew Johnson, but remained a melancholy and helpless spectator of events".
 In July 1861 he was expelled for his suspected support of the Confederacy.
-Upon his ejection from the Senate, Sebastian returned to Helena, where he lived for the duration of the Civil War and practiced law.
+Sebastian left the Senate and went back to Helena, where he resided and worked as a lawyer during the Civil War.
 After federal troops occupied Helena, he moved to Memphis, Tennessee, in 1864 and resumed the practice of law; he died there on May 20, 1865, and is buried in a private family cemetery in Phillips County.
-Sebastian County, Arkansas is named for him.
+Sebastian County, Arkansas, is named for him.
 In 1877, the Senate revoked the resolution of expulsion which they had passed upon Sebastian, and consequently paid the compensation due to his children.